 The method for making fermented mixed vegetables

-Fill each jar with a mix of vegetables, covering as many gaps as possible, and the vegetables are well stuffed in the jar.
+- Fill each glass jar with a mix of vegetables, covering as many gaps as possible, and the vegetables are well stuffed in the jar and completely submerged.

-Add the salt brine on top of the vegetables and fill the jar’s top, making sure the brine covers the vegetables.
+- Add the salt brine on top of the vegetables and fill the jar’s top, ensuring the brine covers the vegetables.

-Cover without closing the lid and let the jars on the counter.
-Take the lid off every now and then, gently push the vegetables down with a clean fork.
+- Cover without closing the lid and let the jars on the counter.
+Take the lid off every now and then, and gently push the vegetables down with a clean fork.

 How to serve fermented mixed vegetables